F3DS-Package/F3DS-Package/README.md

 make
 ```

-Default compiler is set "gfortran" with default options.
+Default compiler is set "gfortran" with a release build options.
-If you want to use "ifort" and debug options, you shoud type following command in your terminal.
+If you want to use "ifort" and debug options, you can use the following command.

 ```:shell
 make COMPILER=ifort DEBUG=yes